 With what?

 This question focuses on the resources required to carry out the process.
-It asks what equipment, tools, materials, or software are needed to complete the process successfully.
-For example, in a logistics process, the “With what?” question might require a list of the trucks, warehouses, and other resources needed to transport and store products.
-It might also require a description of any software or systems used to track inventory or shipments.
+Specifically, it asks what equipment, tools, materials, or software are needed.
+For example, in a logistics process, the “With what?” question might require a list of trucks, warehouses, and other resources.
+Additionally, it might require a description of any software used to track inventory or shipments.

 With whom?